-Autosteer determines how best to assist you in steering Model 3.
+Autosteer determines how best to steer Model 3.
 When active, Autosteer requires you to hold the steering wheel.
 If it does not detect your hands on the steering wheel for a period of time, a flashing blue light appears at the top of the car status section of the touchscreen and the following message displays: